-Here are a few ideas to increase motivation and create a fresh start after winter break:
+Here are five ways SEL can help you increase motivation and create a fresh start after winter break.

 Making a few adjustments to your normal routine can give students a motivational boost when they come back from winter break.
 You may consider changing the order of your daily lesson plan, implementing a new on-task reward system (i.e. earning points for a prize or extra free time), or starting the school day with morning meetings (time reserved each day to let students share about what is going on in their lives).
 If you are teaching students remotely, you can switch up your Zoom background or plan a silly hat day.
 These simple changes can help increase students’ attention and enthusiasm.

 Of course, be mindful how changes may impact students with special needs.
-For example, students with ADHD, autism, or Asperger’s Syndrome may have problems with changes to their learning environments or routines.
+For example, students with ADHD, autism, or Asperger’s syndrome may struggle with changes to their learning environments or routines.
 In this case, it may be important to communicate with these students ahead of time.
-You could even provide them with a daily planner that lists out every activity for the day.
-They could check off the activity once it is finished, which will help provide a sense of control and clarity.
+You could even provide them with a daily planner that lists every activity for the day.
+They can check off the activity once it is finished, which will help provide a sense of control and clarity.

 Freshening up your SEL lessons can breathe new life into your instruction.
 Start the new term with new SEL activities.
 Need some ideas?
-Check out our blog, 16 Social and Emotional Learning Activities for ideas on integrating SEL into core instruction.
+Check out our blogs, 10 SEL Activities for Grades K–8 and 10 SEL Activities for High School Students.

-Kick-off the New Year with a bang by switching up your routine, setting new goals, and updating classroom rules.
+Start the New Year fresh by switching up your routine, setting new goals, and updating classroom rules.
 Also bring fresh SEL activities into your instruction to keep students engaged.
-Students will be more motivated to learn, and you can stave off the winter teaching blues.
-Refreshing your routine now will give you the boost you need to finish the year strong.
+Students will be more motivated to learn, and you will get that needed boost to finish the year strong.